Upuan

 "Upuan" (lit.
 'Chair') is the first single of Filipino rapper Gloc-9, from his fourth album Matrikula.
 The song features Jeazell Grutas, vocalist of the band Zelle.
 Written by Aristotle Pollisco, the track employs the metaphor of an "upuan" to symbolize the comfort of those in power, while ordinary people suffer in poverty.
 It was also associated with "Baha sa Luneta" (lit.
 'Flood in Luneta') and "Trillion Peso March" protests held nationwide in September 2025.

 The song resurged on social media 16 years after its release amid controversy over multibillion-peso ghost flood control projects.
 Following its repopularity, the track entered at two Billboard Philippines charts, debuting at number 23 and number 40 on the Top Philippine Songs and Philippines Hot 100 respectively.

 Composition

 The song was recorded at Sonic State Studio.
-Written by Aristotle Pollisco, the track uses the metaphor of an "upuan" (chair) to represent those in power living in comfort while ordinary people struggle in poverty.
+The track uses the metaphor of an "upuan" (chair) to represent those in power living in comfort while ordinary people struggle in poverty.
 It also explores the symbolism of corrupt politicians in positions of power, contrasting them with the impoverished populace they are intended to serve.

 It opens with the line, "Kayo po na nakaupo, subukan n’yo namang tumayo, at baka matanaw na n’yo ang tunay na kalagayan ko."
 According to him, the song's meaning extends beyond politics, referring to influential figures in other sectors.

 During an interview in 2020, Pollisco told that he wrote the song while on hospital duty as a nursing student.
 He attributed the inspiration to the environment similar to public hospitals in the Philippines.